ivust/random-texture-synthesis/README.md

 * `-l` makes the model linear (no non-linearity after the conv layer is used).

 ## Evaluating VGG-loss
 `vgg_loss.py` allows to evaluate the VGG-loss of a synthesised texture.
-Function `main` in this file takes two arguments: path to the reference texture and path to the synthesised one and return the value of the VGG-loss.
+Function `main` in this file takes two arguments (path to the reference texture and path to the synthesised texture) and returns the value of the VGG-loss:

 ```python
 import vgg_loss